xin-hedera/hedera-mirror-node/docs/graphql/README.md

 # GraphQL API

-The GraphQL API is an implementation of the [GraphQL specification](https://spec.graphql.org/) for the Hedera Mirror Node.
-It is considered an alpha API subject to breaking changes at any time, so it's not recommended to depend upon for production use.
+The GraphQL API is an implementation of the [GraphQL specification](https://spec.graphql.org/) for the mirror node.
+It is considered an alpha API subject to breaking changes at any time, so it's not recommended to use in production.

 ## Configuration